Tillymolete/alx-system_engineering-devops/0x0F-load_balancer/README.md

-This is a readme file for load balancer
+This is a off-loader task that will look at working with more than one server